 Still reading?
 Well here’s a bonus for you!

 Thanks to our interactive subtitles, you can practice listening and reading while watching some really cool videos.
 And the best part?
 FluentU creates lessons, flashcard decks and vocabulary lists for you based on the videos you’ve watched, so it’s all personalized to your skill level, learning style and interests.

 You can read along with subtitles and look up definitions of new vocabulary words along the way.
 Not to mention, we’ll give you personalized suggestions for what to watch next based on your learning level and personal preferences.
 Start using FluentU on the website with your computer or tablet or, better yet, download the FluentU app from the iTunes store.

-So the take away?
+So the takeaway?
 Start small.
-Use those 5 minutes of free time you inevitably have during your day.
+Use those five minutes of free time you inevitably have during your day.
 Take the time to understand the intricacies (details) of a sentence.
 Then, as your comprehension grows, increase the reading size and level.
 Don’t overwhelm yourself right away with massive books.
 Take my uncle’s advice and find something that fits into your back pocket.